Toxin (character): Patrick Mulligan

-In 2005, after Spider-Man joined the New Avengers, Marvel introduced a six-issue Toxin limited series, which followed Toxin's battles with various supervillains escaped from the Raft as a result of events at the beginning of The New Avengers series.
-The series also portrayed Mulligan's constant battle to keep the Toxin symbiote under control; as the host and symbiote minds had conversations and arguments with each other.
-Throughout the miniseries, he battled King Cobra, the Wrecker, Piledriver, and Razor Fist.
-At one point, trying to live with the Toxin symbiote became too much for Mulligan, who attempted suicide by throwing himself in front of a train.
-The Toxin symbiote intervened at the last moment, saving Mulligan and claiming that Mulligan did not really want to die.
-When Mulligan pressed the issue, it became clear that, unlike the Venom and Carnage symbiotes, Toxin is not sure it could survive on its own and find a new host.
+Toxin starred in a six-issue Toxin limited series, which follows his battles with various supervillains who escaped from the Raft.
+The series also portrayed Mulligan's constant battle to keep the Toxin symbiote under control.
+At one point, trying to live with the Toxin symbiote became too much for Mulligan, who attempts suicide by throwing himself in front of a train.
+The Toxin symbiote intervenes at the last moment, saving Mulligan and claiming that he did not really want to die.
+Unlike the Venom and Carnage symbiotes, Toxin is unsure if it can survive on its own and find a new host.

-In the limited series, Razor Fist murdered Mulligan's father, but Toxin begins to show signs of a heroic behavior; he tracked Razor Fist down, but rather than slaughtering (as both the Toxin symbiote and Razor Fist himself urge), Toxin controls himself and turns Razor Fist over to the police.
-Mulligan reconciled with Gina by 'introducing' his estranged wife to the Toxin symbiote as a way of explaining why he walked out on his family.
-Mulligan and the Toxin symbiote co-operate peacefully with an agreement: Mulligan will be in complete control, if he allows Toxin two hours of "playtime" each night.
+After Razor Fist murders Mulligan's father, Toxin manages to control himself and turns Razor Fist over to the police.
+Mulligan reconciles with Gina by 'introducing' his estranged wife to the Toxin symbiote as a way of explaining why he walked out on his family.
+Mulligan and the Toxin symbiote cooperate peacefully with an agreement: Mulligan will be in complete control, if he allows Toxin two hours of "playtime" each night.
 But in those two hours, Toxin is not allowed to commit any acts of grand theft, arson, or homicide.

 Mulligan is killed by Blackheart, resulting in the Toxin symbiote appearing in an underground lab in Las Vegas.